Mimili Maku Arts: Recognition and awards

-Founding member Kunmanara Mumu Mike Williams, who died in 2019, was posthumously awarded a Medal of the Order of Australia (OAM) an on 8 June 2020 in the 2020 Queen's Birthday Honours, in recognition of his service to Indigenous visual arts and the community.
+Founding member Kunmanara ("Mumu Mike") Williams (1952–2019), husband of present (2026) director Tuppy Ngintja Goodwin, was posthumously awarded a Medal of the Order of Australia (OAM) on 8 June 2020 in the 2020 Queen's Birthday Honours, in recognition of his service to Indigenous visual arts and the community.

+ABC News Story Lab produced a feature on Mimili Maku Arts, published on 31 January 2026.

 Artists

 Past and present major artists at the centre include: